May

 11

-Don’t miss the annual performance The New York Times describes as “transcendent and awe-inspiring . . . the gold standard.”
-Featuring Trinity Choir and Trinity Baroque Orchestra, Trinity’s Messiah has captivated audiences since it was first presented in 1770.
+Don’t miss the renowned annual performance The New York Times hails as no less than the “gold standard.”
+Featuring the peerless Trinity Choir and Trinity Baroque Orchestra, this “transcendent and awe-inspiring” Messiah has captivated audiences since it was first presented in 1770.

-Trinity Choir; Trinity Baroque Orchestra; Jane Glover, guest conductor
+Trinity Choir; Trinity Baroque Orchestra; Melissa Attebury, conductor

 View Event →